I knew very well that I possessed no knowledge at all worth speaking of. -- Socrates

 The Residues of Caution.
 If we did not have to worry about making a mistake, or of its consequences, we would have no need to be concerned about knowledge.
 Powerful autocrats may well be able to afford stupidity - at least, in the short run.
 Or they might well -- as has been long practice -- coerce a consensus on any doctrine that is protected by them from reasonably unrestricted evaluation.
 (See The Indeterminacy of Consensus: masking ambiguity and vagueness in decision)

 It is our taking caution to reduce error (a discrepancy between theory and experience?) that generates the need to know.
 As we come to think that our cautions have been successful in warding off misfortune, so we accumulate a residue of beliefs for possible future use.
 This presumed armory against mishap we designate “knowledge.”

 But what has happened to the Knowledge we have come, over the years, to know and admire?
 Is epistemology devolving into an anthropology of communication?
 Maybe so.
-Would it make any practical difference, except to departmentalize in among the tribes of academia?
+Would it make any practical difference, except to further departmentalize the tribes of academia?
 Or to render obsolete otiose belief?

 Sakezles, P. “Socratic Skepticism” available at http://www.skeptic.com/eskeptic/08-06-25/

 Daston, L & Galison, P (2010) Objectivity New York.
 Zone Books. p.372